COLOR GIRL MAGIC

 MARAWA: Be comfortable.
-I think there is a real pressure on women to be confident, and be independent.
+I think there is real pressure on women to be confident and be independent.
 Be pretty and be strong.
 Be about a million things all at once.
-TREAT YO SELF !
-Do what feels right – If you wanna wear your tracksuit to the club wear it.
-If you wanna spend 2 hours doing your hair and doing dips in your favourite new heels DO IT.
+TREAT YO SELF!
+Do what feels right – If you wanna wear your tracksuit to the clubwear it.
+If you wanna spend 2 hours doing your hair and doing dips in your favorite new heels DO IT.
 Just don’t feel like you have to be a certain way.
 You only have to answer to yourself.
 Don’t take other women’s stank faces to heart.
-Maybe she had a bad day and does realllly mean it.
-We need to support each other !
-Tell that girl she looks good if she does !
-We are on the same team !
+Maybe she had a bad day and does really mean it.
+We need to support each other!
+Tell that girl she looks good if she does!
+We are on the same team!

 ARTIST.
 INNOVATOR.
 SANCTIFIER OF FEMALE SEXUALITY

 Danielle Deadwyler is a congregation of artistic personas and firebrand talent.
-Her sophisticated spunk and ingenuity is reflected on stages, screens, and pages.
+Her sophisticated spunk and ingenuity are reflected on stages, screens, and pages.